Commitment to a safe campus

 View Title IX Policies & Procedures

-The College of Saint Rose’s Sexual Harassment and Misconduct Policy includes information on it’s scope, about types of prohibited conduct, how to access resources and/or make a complaint, and investigative and disciplinary procedures.
+The College of Saint Rose’s Misconduct Policy includes information on it’s scope, about types of prohibited conduct, how to access resources and/or make a complaint, and investigative and disciplinary procedures.

 View the full text of the Final Rule and its extensive Preamble.
 Based on the Final Rule, The College of Saint Rose (the College) will implement the following Title IX Grievance Policy, effective August 14, 2020.